The High Line is currently open between Gansevoort St. and 30th St. & 11th Ave.

 Friends of the High Line's teen programs offer paid job opportunities for local youth ages 14 to 19 in cultural event production, horticulture, informal education, and civic participation.
-In the past three years, this work has developed into three distinct program areas: Green Council, Teen Arts Council, and Youth Corps.
+In the past three years, this work has developed into three distinct program areas: Green Council, Teen Arts & Culture Council, and Youth Corps.

 High Line Youth—part of High Line Community Engagement—is generously supported by Ford Foundation.
 Additional funding is provided by the Google Community Grants Fund of Tides Foundation and Merck Family Fund.
 High Line Youth is supported, in part, with public funds from the New York City Department of Cultural Affairs in partnership with the New York City Council—with special thanks to Council Member Corey Johnson and the Greener NYC Initiative.